1

 What does a news desk assistant do?

 A news desk assistant supports journalists and editors by managing incoming news stories, verifying information, and preparing materials for publication.
-They often handle administrative tasks, coordinate communication, and use newsroom software to organize content efficiently.
+They often handle administrative tasks, use newsroom software, and work on tight deadlines in a fast-paced environment.

 What is the difference between News Desk Assistant vs News Reporter?